Free Shipping on all orders over $150

 The American National Sleep Foundation researched this and found that for adults aged 26-64yrs the optimum amount is 7-9 hours.
 In fact, research shows that if you only get six hours of quality sleep per night your mental performance is worse than if you had a blood alcohol level of 0.1%.

-So that could explain the perpetual fogginess you may be experiencing.
+So that could explain the perpetual fatigue/fogginess you may be experiencing.

 Menopause and sleep: changing hormone levels

-If you are menopausal or perimenopausal, lack of sleep will primarily be caused by your changing hormone levels.
+If you are menopausal or perimenopausal, lack of sleep may be caused by your changing hormone levels.
 If it continues, the research shows that poor sleep has a cumulative effect leading to:

 • More viral and bacterial infections